clindet/rctl/README.md

 #>                Show this help message and exit
 #>
 #> Commands:
-#>  rbashful      An extend GO bashful tool for style bash commands
+#>  rbashful      An R-based tool to extend GO bashful tool for style bash commands
 #>  rconfig       An R-based tool to parse and generate configuration file
-#>  rdeps         Install ngsjs command line tools required R packages.
+#>  rdeps         An R-based tool to install ngsjs command line tools required R packages.
 #>  rinstall      An R-based tool to install or download R packages and other resources supported by R package BioInstaller.
 #>  rsession      An R-based tool to show R environment using sessionInfo() and sessioninfo::session_info()
 #>  rclrs         An R-based tool to generate colors for visulization using a theme key